 to know of God’s commands…”

 Though mostly associated with pagan rites, this mountain retains traces of the religions that have historically moved through Albania.
-To this day, the mountain hosts the Kulmak Tekke and the shrine of Abaz Aliu, which attracts thousands of Bektashi Order pilgrims from all over the world, especially during the period of August 20th-25th.
+To this day, the mountain hosts the Kulmak Tekke and the shrine of Abaz Aliu, which attracts thousands of Bektashi Order pilgrims from all over the world, especially between August 20th-25th.

-As you may have gathered, climbing Tomorr is no light fare!
-Perhaps the most unique experience that Albanian alpinism has to offer, for many, this climb is a rite of passage, akin to reaching the peaks of Kilimanjaro or Everest.
+As you may have gathered, climbing Tomorr is not a challenge to be taken lightly!
+Perhaps the most unique experience that Albanian alpinism has to offer, for many this climb is a rite of passage, akin to reaching the peaks of Kilimanjaro or Everest.
 Thousands of believers or adventurers climb this mountain annually!
-The options offered by organized tours include hiking, camping and even climbing the mountain atop mules.
-Like Lord Byron, quite the fan of these parts of the world, said, “Go forth and conquer”!
+The options offered by organised tours include hiking, camping, and even climbing the mountain riding mules.
+As Lord Byron, who was a huge admirer of these naturally spectacular parts of the world, said, “Go forth and conquer”!